-- the FDA may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA that a product candidate is safe and effective for our proposed indication: - results of clinical trials may not meet the level of statistical significance required by the FDA for approval; - we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the FDA may disagree with our interpretation of data from pre-clinical studies or clinical trials; - data collected from clinical trials of our product candidates may not be sufficient to support the submission of a new drug application, or NDA, to the FDA or other submission or to obtain marketing approval in the United States; - the FDA may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA may significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA that a product candidate is safe and effective for our proposed indication; - results of clinical trials may not meet the level of statistical significance required by the FDA for approval; - we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the FDA may disagree with our interpretation of data from pre-clinical studies or clinical trials; - data collected from clinical trials of our product candidates may not be sufficient to support the submission of a new drug application, or NDA, to the FDA or other submission or to obtain marketing approval in the United States; - the FDA may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA may significantly change in a manner rendering our clinical data insufficient for approval.

 This lengthy approval process as well as the unpredictability of future clinical trial results may result in us failing to obtain marketing approval to market any of our product candidates, which would significantly harm our business, results of operations and prospects.
 The FDA has substantial discretion in the approval process and determining when or whether marketing approval will be obtained for any of our product candidates.
 Even if we believe the data collected from clinical trials of our product candidates are promising, such data may not be sufficient to support approval by the FDA.
+Risks similar to those outlined above exist with regard to regulatory authorities outside the United States.